pr-curtis/pr-curtis.github.io/projects/PMjobs2020.md

 <p></p>
 This page provides a deeper dive into the 2019-2020 academic season's job market data, which is compiled on the <a href="/projects/jobs2020/">previous page</a>.

 Here I present additional visualizations based on my own interests in premodern East Asian Studies, highlighting characteristics of job advertisements with a focus on the desired time period of specialization.
 To ensure clarity for those visiting only this page, I have reproduced some of the content linked above from the main data page (particularly information on the job advertisement compilation process and data categorization).
-If you have already read the explanations of how this data was collected (and caveats about its content), then you may wish to skip the explanations below by clicking the label to the right, which will take you straight to the <b><a href="#thedata">The Data</a></b> section.
+If you have already read the explanations of how this data was collected (and caveats about its content), then you may wish to skip those sections by clicking the label to the right, which will take you straight to the <b><a href="#thedata">The Data</a></b>.
 <p></p>
 <hr>
 <h4><b>About the Data: Sources</b></h4>